Q-1. What

 high chromium and nickel contents.

-A variation on the above theme that avoids spreading the dust over deserts and
+A variation on the above theme that

-speeds up the reaction from hundreds of thousands of years to days is pulverizing
+of thousands of years to days is pulverizing

 the sand to an extremely fine powder (micron sized) and reacting it in carbonic